garylirocks/quickrefs/azure-storage.markdown

       - A CMK could be scoped to the whole account or only a specified service
     - Customer-provided key
       - For Blob storage operations.
 A client making a read or write request against Blob storage can include an encryption key on the request for granular control over how blob data is encrypted and decrypted.
+  - Double encryption
+    - This is encryption at infrastructure level
+    - Always use Microsoft managed keys
+    - SSE should be sufficient in most cases, use this only when necessary for compliance
+    - Could be for the entire storage account or a custom **encryption scope**
+      - Account level infrastructure encryption can only be enabled when creating the account
+      - If account level infrastructure encryption is not enabled, when you create an encryption scope, you can still enable infrastructure encryption for the scope
+      - *When you upload a blob, you can either use default scope or specify a custom encryption scope*

 - Encryption at tansit